Leading Partners

 Principaux dossiers

-• Representing an individual being investigated by the FCA and the SFO for fraud and mis-selling mini-bonds to the value of approximately £250m to retail investors.
+• Representing an individual being investigated by the FCA and the SFO for fraud and mis-selling mini-bonds to the value of c. £250m to retail investors.

 • Representing an individual in the FCA’s investigation into banks, brokers and pensions funds involved in Cum-Ex trading, where European countries have lost billions in tax reclaims.